-In early 2018, temperatures plunged so low that the canals froze over for the first time since 2012, creating a visual spectacle in the centre of our own little winter wonderland.
-The icy waterways delighted visitors as well as locals, who dusted off the skates they keep stored away in their basements and took a spin on the ice.
+It's only happened a couple of times in the last decades: that temperatures plunge so low that the canals freeze over, creating a visual spectacle in the centre of our own little winter wonderland.
+The icy waterways delight visitors as well as locals, who dust off the skates they keep stored away in their basements and take a spin on the ice.

 The Golden Bend

 The Canal Ring, a network of canals that gives Amsterdam its unique and world-famous layout, dates all the way back to the 17th century, when its construction began as part of a plan to extend the city for housing and commercial developments by draining the existing marshland.
 It was an exemplary feat of town planning and hydraulic engineering and much talked about across Europe.